How To Apply For Jobs In The C-Suite (Revised For 2019)

 But here’s the real kicker: If you’re looking for a new opportunity, you need to be on LinkedIn.

-Not only to maximize the opportunity of being headhunted, but because the people you meet throughout your job search will want to see your LinkedIn profile.
+Not only to maximize the opportunity of being headhunted, but because the people you meet throughout your job search, and when you actually apply for jobs, will want to see your LinkedIn profile.

 The quality or absence of your LinkedIn profile has become a gauge of how serious you are about your career.